deezer/MultilingualMusicGenreEmbedding/README.md

 The `data` folder contains the following data:
 - `[fr|es|en]_entities.txt`: music artists, works and bands from DBpedia in the language identified by the code.
 - `musical_items_ids.csv`: mapping of DBpedia-based music items on unique identifiers.
 - `filtered_musical_items.csv`: the multilingual parallel corpus containing DBpedia-based music items with music genre annotations in at least two languagues.
-This corpus has been filtered, by removing the music genres which did not appear at least 16 times (as we split the data in 4 stratified folds, we ensure that each music genre appears 4 times per fold).
+This corpus has been filtered by removing music genres which did not appear at least 16 times (to ensure that each music genre appears 4 times in each of the 4 folds).
 - `filtered_dbp_graph.graphml`: the multilingual DBpedia-based music genre graph in a cleaned version (see cleaning actions in `mmge/data_preparation/step6_clean_dbp_graph.py`).
 - `folds`: the parallel corpus split in 4 folds in a stratified way for each source / language as target.
 - `tries`: deserialized `Trie` (`mmge/utils/trie.py`) objects for each language.